microsoft/WhatTheHack/XXX-MLOpsFromScratch/Coach/03-BuildPipeline.md

 5. Run the Build pipeline

 6. Review Build Outputs - confirm the model and container image have been registered in Azure ML workspace in respective registries.

+## Success criteria

+1. An end-to-end Build pipeline created from an empty job (from scratch) using the classic editor (without YAML) in Azure DevOps

+2. Forecasting model registered with the Azure ML Model Registry

+3. A container image for your model must be created under Azure ML Images

 ## Learning resources